opendatahub-io/opendatahub-community/contributor-cheatsheet.md

 #### Keeping Your Fork in Sync

-Fetch all the changes from `upstream` and _"rebase"_ them on your local `master` branch.
+Fetch all the changes from `upstream` and _"rebase"_ them on your local `main` branch.
 This will sync your local repo with the `upstream` project.
-Push the local changes to your `remote master`.
+Push the local changes to your `remote main`.

 ```
 git fetch upstream
-git checkout master
+git checkout main
-git rebase upstream/master
+git rebase upstream/main
-git push
+git push origin main
 ```

 You should do this minimally before creating a new branch to work on your